Health & Wellness at Camp

 Emergency epinephrine is available in several locations around Miniwanca and Merrowvista and in each of the outcamping medical kits.
 Participants with a prescription for EpiPens should bring two to camp – one to stay in the Health Center and one to carry with them.
 Participants who carry their own EpiPens must complete the Permission to Self-Administer Emergency Medication form.

-The AYF works to manage the risk of exposure to peanut products.
+The AYF works to manage the risk of exposure to peanut and tree nut products.
 The AYF does serve some snack products and prepared desserts that may have been manufactured in facilities that also processes nuts.
 The AYF does not control all sources of contamination, such as those coming into the community through participants, visitors, and outcamping trips.

 Participants with dietary restrictions may choose to bring a supply of snacks and desserts.
 Italian ice, a gluten-free, nut-free dessert, is always available as a dessert substitution.
 AYF Food Program teams will take extra precautions to prepare and serve foods separately, avoiding cross-contamination, as needed.